 We perform Monte-Carlo (MC) simulations to evaluate sensitivity reaches of the proposed detector to four LLP benchmark models: a light scalar from exotic Higgs decays, the HNL that mixes with the electron neutrino only, the lightest neutralino in the R-parity-violating (RPV) supersymmetry (SUSY), as well as axion-like particles that couple to photons and $Z$-bosons.
 We also compare our estimated sensitivity results with existing bounds on the models, and sensitivity reaches of proposed LHC far detectors, or those of lepton-collider's main and proposed far detectors.

-We note that in principle the same idea could also be implemented at future linear lepton colliders including International Linear Collider (ILC)~\cite{ILC:2007bjz,Fujii:2017vwa} (see also Refs.~\cite{Sakaki:2020mqb,Asai:2021xtg,Asai:2021xtg,Nojiri:2022xqn,Asai:2023dzs} for LLP studies at a proposed ILC beam-dump experiment) and Compact Linear Collider~\cite{CLIC:2018fvx}.
+We note that in principle the same idea could also be implemented at future linear lepton colliders including International Linear Collider (ILC)~\cite{ILC:2007bjz,Fujii:2017vwa} (see also Refs.~\cite{Sakaki:2020mqb,Asai:2021xtg,Asai:2021xtg,Nojiri:2022xqn,Asai:2023dzs} for LLP studies at a proposed ILC beam-dump experiment) and Compact Linear Collider (CLIC)~\cite{CLIC:2018fvx}.
 Geometries of the detector need to be adjusted according to the cavern sizes of the ILC and CLIC.

 We organize the paper as follows.
 In Sec.~\ref{sec:detector-setup} we elaborate on the experimental setup of LAYCAST at the CEPC/FCC-ee cavern.
 We then introduce the theoretical models in Sec.~\ref{sec:model} for which we will perform sensitivity studies.
 In Sec.~\ref{sec:simulation}, we detail the MC simulation procedures for the signal events and explain how we compute the estimated signal-event numbers.
 The numerical results are presented and discussed in Sec.~\ref{sec:results}.
 We conclude the paper in Sec.~\ref{sec:conclusions} with a summary.
 In addition, in Appendix~\ref{appendix:cavern_geometries} we show the effect of the main cavern's size by considering the past and updated designs at the CEPC.
 Appendix~\ref{appendix:IP} shows an analysis of the effect of IP's position relative to the cavern floor (corresponding to a support for the MD, of different heights).
 Furthermore, Appendix~\ref{appendix:underside} illustrates briefly the importance of the floor of the cuboid fiducial volume on the expected sensitivities.
 Appendix~\ref{app:KL_background} presents a dedicated estimate of the SM $K_L$ background and illustrates how the combined MD$\times$FD requirements suppress it.
-Finally, Appendix~\ref{appendix:NS_main_detector} includes a discussion on the impact of the background level on the MD's sensitivities at CEPC/FCC-ee, which is illustrated in selected sensitivity plots.
+Finally, Appendix~\ref{appendix:NS_main_detector} includes a discussion on the impact of the background level on the discovery sensitivities.